DenaJGibbon/GibbonSourcesOfVarianceModels/README.md

 # MANOVA.stan
-R code and STAN Model
+R code and STAN Model to investigate three levels of variance (within-individual, between-individual and between-site) for Bornean gibbons

-R Code for Clink et al. A multivariate analysis of female Bornean gibbon calls reveals substantial inter-individual variation and site-level variation in trill rate
+R Code for Clink et al. A multivariate approach to understanding sources of variance in Bornean gibbon female calls

 Submitted to the journal Behavioral Ecology